 Sleeps 2 to 4 persons.
 A very popular top floor (4th floor) festival flat which is light and sunny and in a ‘prime’ festival location (i.e. very close to Bristo Square / George Square and other Southside festival venues).
-There are lovely rooftop views towards Arthur’s Seat and the accommodation comprises a comfortable and sunny lounge, 2 double bedrooms (plus an additional single / sofa-bed in the living room), a spacious kitchen/dining area (table seats 4) and a family bathroom.
+There are lovely rooftop views towards Arthur’s Seat and the accommodation comprises a comfortable and sunny lounge, 2 double bedrooms (plus an additional sofa-bed (for an extra fee!).
+There is a spacious kitchen/dining area (table seats 4) and a family bathroom.
 Wi-fi is also included.
 Price from £3500 for a minimum 4 weeks let during August.

 West Crosscauseway – 2 bedrooms + Sofabed, Southside